library(mini007)

 $chosen_response

-Pair the blue Calvin Klein shirt and pink trousers with a tailored navy or grey
+Layer the blue Calvin Klein shirt under a neutral or navy blazer or coat, add a

 Agents Dialog